michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 48. And he said to them, Every one who receiveth a child like this in my name, receiveth me.
 And whosoever receiveth me, he receiveth Him who sent me.
 For he who is least among you, he shall be greatest.

-49. And Juchanon answered and said, Raban,Our Master. we saw a man who was casting out demons in thy name, and we forbade him, because he came not with us after thee.
+49. And Juchanon answered and said, Raban,

 50. Jeshu saith to them, Forbid him not; for he who is not against us, he is for us.